andyl/comgen/README.md

 Database: We use Postgres for the Event Store, for `:dev`, `:prod` and `:test`

-Context API: We use the same API interface as is used by the native Phoenix Ecto generators.
+Context API: We generate the same API interface as is used by the standard Phoenix/Ecto generators.
+Your Commanded contexts should be inter-operable with a Phoenix-generated context, and should work seamlessly with Phoenix-generated views.